VOX SUPREME SPEAKER CABINETS

 As can be seen, Supreme cabs took their form from the AC100: four 12" drivers, and two Midax horns protected from bass frequencies by crossover capacitors (2uf).
 A wiring schema is available here.

-The drivers at first were Celestion ceramic T1279s, rated at 20-25W, impedance 15 ohms - which was the impedance adopted for the whole solid state range.
-In outward appearance, the Celestions are indistinguishable from the T1225s, also sprayed "poly grey", of the earlier 4- and 7-series cabs.
+The drivers at first were Celestion ceramic T1279s, rated at 20-25W, impedance 15 ohms.
+In outward appearance, they are indistinguishable from the Celestion T1225s, also sprayed "poly grey", of the earlier 4- and 7-series cabs.

 All Supreme cabs had a total impedance of 15ohms, the standard for the solid state range from first designs - see the pre-production page.
-Original 8 ohm cabs are never found.
+8ohm cabs are never found.

 Occasionally during the JMI period, Celestion horns were used instead of the Goodmans Midax, but Gooodmans are the norm.